aurghya-0/course-materials/Converted_C_guidelines/34.typ

 - Quickly address common syntax errors to avoid student frustration. \
 - When assigning homework, encourage students to explain their code in their own words to internalize concepts.

-This guideline provides a comprehensive framework for teaching the concept of passing arguments in C using call by value and call by reference effectively in a bootcamp environment.